SKaplanOfficial/Raycast-PromptLab/assets/placeholders_guide.md

 ## Technical Details

+This section contains technical details about how the PromptLab placeholders system works.
+Content is organized alphabetically for you to easily reference as needed.

+### Command Placeholders

+#### PromptLab Command Placeholders

+You can use the name of any PromptLab command you have installed as a placeholder by surrounding it with double curly braces, `{{like this}}`.
+For example, if you have a command named "Summarize Selected Files", you can use the placeholder `{{Summarize Selected Files}}` to include the output of that command in your prompt for another command.
+This is useful for chaining commands together, but it also slows down the execution of your command, so use it wisely.
+You can also use the unique ID of the command in place of its name, e.g. `{{a1b0bb1d-8f75-4afc-9168-9907c5e3bd87}}`.
+You can obtain a command's ID via the action menu within Raycast.

+#### Raycast Command Placeholders

+You can run commands of other Raycast extensions by specifying their name and optionally providing the extension name to disambiguate between commands with the same name, along with fallback text, using this format: `{{command:commandName:extensionName:fallbackText}}`.
+For example, `{{command:PromptLab Chat:PromptLab:Hello!}}` would run the "PromptLab Chat" command from the PromptLab extension and input "Hello!" into the query field.

+PromptLab parses the file tree in Raycast's extension directory to map user-facing command and extension names to the names defined in each extension's *package.json*.

 ### Custom Placeholders

 Custom placeholders are placeholders defined by the user in the `custom_placeholders.json` file in the extension's support directory.
 To open the file for editing, use the `Edit Custom Placeholders` action from within `My PromptLab Commands`.